silverSapphire/Eigen-Malloc-Free-Pseudoinverse/README.md

 # Malloc-Free Pseudoinverse Solver with Eigen C++ Template Library
-This extended Eigen C++ template library provides a malloc-free pseudoinverse solver.
+This extended Eigen C++ template library and wrapper provides a malloc-free pseudoinverse solver.

 Standard Eigen pseudoinverse functions, even those with memory preallocation variants, perform heap allocation during execution.
-This runtime allocation is undesirable in certain cases, specifically in embedded systems [[1]](#Links).
-The BDCSVD class [[4]](#Links) has been extended to allow for up-front allocation of all used memory, with an ensuing malloc-free execution of the decomposition.
+This runtime allocation is undesirable in certain cases, particularly in [embedded systems](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code).
+The [BDCSVD class](https://eigen.tuxfamily.org/dox/classEigen_1_1BDCSVD.html) has been extended to allow for up-front allocation of all used memory, with an ensuing malloc-free execution of the decomposition.

 ## Installation
 - The modified Eigen directory can be used or installed exactly as the original Eigen: simply include the headers in your project, and you are good to go!
 No make required.
-See [[2]](#Links) for the Eigen documentation.
+See [here](https://eigen.tuxfamily.org/dox/GettingStarted.html) for the original Eigen documentation.

 - Example wrapper code around the new Eigen functionality is located in PINV.
 This can be used as-is, requiring compilation and linking of PINV, or can be copied and pasted into your project as appropriate.

 ### Note
 The Eigen modifications allow for BDCSVD to calculate the relevant pieces of a pseudoinverse computation without heap allocation.
-PINV provides code that takes these pieces and manipulates them to find the actual pseudoinverse, also without heap allocation.
+PINV provides code that takes these pieces and uses them to find the actual pseudoinverse, also without heap allocation.

 ## Usage
 ```